 My favorite tree would be anything native, especially the Red Bud, and Dog Woods (which are always a sure sign of spring here in Missouri when they begin flowering), and any of the many Native Oak trees that Missouri has.

 What advice do you have for homeowners that are investing in new trees and shrubs for their property?

 Go with anything that is native and always choose something from a locally grown nursery.
 I would also recommend having the plant professionally installed.
 This usually will also offer a warranty from the plant provider should there be any issues.

 Besides hiring Loyalty Lawn Care to care for their trees and shrubs, what other advice or care tips do you have for homeowners?

 Proper watering is key.
 Irrigation should occur only at the roots and not on leaf material.
-Be sure to mulch around your trees and shrubs as it helps protect the root sytem, insulates the plant and helps maintain moisture.
-Avoid the dreaded "mulch volcano" though!
+Be sure to mulch around your trees and shrubs as it helps protect the root system, insulates the plant and helps maintain moisture.
+Avoid the dreaded “mulch volcano” though!